pgalko/BambooAI/README.md

 - `df` (pd.DataFrame, optional)
   - Input dataframe for analysis
-  - If not provided, BambooAI will attempt to source data from the internet
+  - If not provided, BambooAI will attempt to source data from the internet or auxiliary datasets

+- `auxiliary_datasets` (list, default=None)
+  - List of paths to auxiliary datasets
+  - These will be incorporated into the solution as needed, and pulled when the code executes
+  - These are to complement the main dataframe

 - `max_conversations` (int, default=4)
   - Number of user-assistant conversation pairs to maintain in context